Aux-Think: Exploring Reasoning Strategies for Data-Efficient Vision-Language Navigation: Method

 At each time step, the agent receives: (1) a natural language instruction, typically a short paragraph specifying the navigation goal; (2) a RGB observation from the agent’s current viewpoint; and (3) historical observations, including 8 frames uniformly sampled from all historical frames (always including the first frame).
 The agent selects an action (e.g., move forward, turn left/right by a specific degree, or stop).
 The objective is to generate an action sequence that follows the instruction as accurately and efficiently as possible until the agent reaches the target position.

-Within the Supervised Fine-Tuning (SFT) framework, our VLN model based on NVILA 8B \cite{liu2024nvila}, is learned by imitating expert demonstrations from the dataset, where each trajectory provides sequences of <(historical observations, current observation, instruction), expert action> pairs.
+Within the Supervised Fine-Tuning (SFT) framework, our VLN model based on NVILA 8B \cite{liu2024nvila}, is learned by imitating expert demonstrations from the dataset, where each trajectory provides sequences of <navigation context, expert action> pairs, with navigation context denoting the combination of historical observations, the current observation, and the instruction.